NUWCDIVNPT/stig-manager/docs/_build/html/_sources/installation-and-setup/installation-and-setup.rst.txt

 STIG Manager OSS Setup and Technical Information
 ##########################################################

-The STIG Manager open-source project provides an API and Web Client which are designed for deployment in a containerized service that is part of a fully orchestrated STIG Manager application.
-A STIG Manager application includes at least two other mandatory services:
+The STIG Manager open-source project provides an API and Web Client.
+The project is ideal for deployment as containerized service components that are part of a fully orchestrated individual or enterprise STIG Manager web application, but can also be run from source code in a Node.js runtime environment.

+Several deployment approaches are described in this document:

+- :ref:`Deploy our sample Docker Compose orchestration<deploy-docker-compose>`
+- :ref:`Deploy with Individual Containers <deploy-container>`
+- :ref:`Deploy from Source Code in Node.js runtime environment <deploy-from-source>`

+A STIG Manager deployment requires at least two other mandatory services, which are freely available but must be provided and configured by the those deploying the STIG Manager instance:
-#.
-An OpenID Connect (OIDC) Provider
+  - An OpenID Connect (OIDC) Provider
-#.
-A MySQL database
+  - A MySQL database

+A sample orchestration, which includes the STIGMan API, Web Client, a Keycloak container, and a MySQL container, is available on our Docker Hub page.
+Follow the `Quick Start Orchestration instructions on Docker Hub. <https://hub.docker.com/r/nuwcdivnpt/stig-manager>`_

 The STIG Manager application is often deployed at the enterprise level with orchestration platforms such as Kubernetes or OpenShift.
 However, containerization allows STIG Manager deployments to be readily scaled up or down and it can be orchestrated on a single laptop with tools such as docker-compose.

 .. note::
   Containerized deployments of STIG manager are highly recommended because they offer improved security, scalability, portability, and maintenance.
 If absolutely necessary, it is possible to deploy the STIG Manager API in legacy environments from source code, but this is not recommended for secure deployments and is not fully documented.

 Common Components